fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd18.md

                     - Lights his torch and continues to search the room
                 - B8 runs into the other house
                 - Oberon finds the burlap sack and opens it, it's full of somebody's equipment
-                - * back at The Talking Troll, Skrillex hisses & scratches at Techno, goes just out the doorway, and then looks back at the guys and continues to try and get their attention *
+                - * back at The Talking Troll, Skrillix hisses & scratches at Techno, goes just out the doorway, and then looks back at the guys and continues to try and get their attention *
-                    - Harix follows Skrillex, Techno is too hurting to join
+                    - Harix follows Skrillix, Techno is too hurting to join
                 - Carlor kicks the door open and attacks B8
                     - Hits for 13 damage, killing B8
                     - Carlor then sees that there are 5 other guys plus Urlam inside